piratuks/typescript-tree-structure/CONTRIBUTING.md

 ## Conclusion

-Thank you for contributing to tree-structure!
+Thank you for contributing to typescript-tree-structure!
 Your time and efforts are greatly appreciated.

 ## Feedback